 Three Square Market

-a) what personal data we hold and process;
+a) what personal data is held and processed;

-b) in respect of personal data that we did not collect from you directly, where we obtained that data from, and what types of data we have collected;
+b) in respect of personal data that did not come from you directly, where that data was obtained, and what types of data have been collected;

 c) the purposes for which we may process your personal data; and